sjain246/cs121finalproject/README.txt

     US domestic flights and their corresponding information.

 How to load data from command-line:
+    Prior to loading the data, please ensure that all .csv files are in cr format, and not lf format.
-    Please run the following steps before running app.py to initialize the database and load in the data:
+        .csv files in lf format will not properly load Please run the following steps before running app.py to initialize the database and load in the data:
     $ cd your-files
     $ mysql